joewhite86/frogr/docs/source/documentation/models.rst

 ``@NullRemove``
   Remove a property if set to ``null``.
+  Note that this will also delete the property if we save a model where the @NullRemove property is not fetched.

 ``@RelatedTo(type=None, direction=Direction.OUTGOING, multiple=false, restrictType=false)``
   The field represents a relation to another or the same model.

 | ``type`` has to be set to the relationship type name.
 | ``direction`` defaults to an outgoing relationship, but can be also incoming or even both.